How can I use email to ask donors to give again?

 The email that you send needs to tell a story with three parts: the need, the impact, and the ask.

 The “need” section presents the conflict.
 People are hungry.
-People are homeless.
-People are sick.
+They are homeless.
+Some are sick.
 And not just “people”… this person named Bill is suffering from some kind of terrible affliction.
 Tell their story.
 Add enough detail to make it interesting and stir up an emotional response.
 You’re not trying to manipulate people’s emotions here, but you need to make sure that the story you pick reaches your audience at an emotional level.

 The impact section describes how a donation made right now will cause some good thing to happen in the situation that you just described.
 Bill is going to get a home cooked meal, or a place to stay, or drug rehab.
 You’re connecting dots here.
 Your readers should see that their donation will make a big difference to a person in need.
 And get specific about how the need will be made… IF THEY MAKE A DONATION.
 Don’t resolve the conflict here.
 I know this is hard to do.
 But your readers need to be left with the feeling that if they need to do something (like make a donation).